sortega/tron-revival/design/architecture.md

   - Simple API, no framework overhead

 **Why not WebGL?**
-- Canvas 2D is sufficient for pixel-based rendering
+- Canvas 2D is enough for pixel-based rendering
 - Simpler to implement pixel-perfect collision
 - Lower complexity, better maintainability
 - WebGL would be over-engineering for this use case